renan-bueno/aws-resource-inventory-automation/README.md

      Example: ```aws s3api create-bucket --bucket centralized-bucket-name --region your-region```.

-     Note: Default region is us-east-1.

      **Note**:
      - If it is multiple accounts, apply the Cross-Account Bucket Policy.
 The bucket policy in json format is in S3BucketsPermission.txt
+     - Default region is us-east-1.
 2. Clone the Repository:
    * Open your terminal and run the following command to clone the repository: